Also Moogfest 2019 announced : scheduled for April 25th to April 28th, 2019 and update on ticket prices

 In my opinion, Yves Tumor in his post apocalyptic anti hero set up carried the aura of stardom at Moogfest.
 It didnt matter that his seminal ambient subtleties, his gothic “ruined” mixes of Alice Glass were crushed into rubbish, drum looped into caustic lawnmowing bits.
 It was of no concern that he took early Boyd Rice/Non influences, of looping toy sounds drizzled with the asphalt jungle – not necessarily influences popular with the mainstream – and redid God and Beast, while camped outside the noisiest of Roger Karmanik and Cold Meat Industry.
 He commanded the Armory stage even as he demanded the lights turned down for a song or two.
 I knew i was in for the set, but was surprised many stuck around.
 I was thinking to myself why?
 Maybe it was the Spatial Sound.
 Maybe it was the rain.
 It was interesting at the very least.
 It was definitely a highlight of Moogfest 2018.

 This was more of a sentimental choice.
-I wasn’t old enough or living in the right city or scene to know about Genesis P-Orridge when it “mattered to me”.
-Sure they ended up on some Wax Trax releases, but then he joined the Acid House movement around the time i was locked into Industrial and other underground related genres.
-I was curious if his set would resort to that but thankfully it didnt, but then again perhaps i’d have a change of mind.
+I wasn’t old enough or living in the right city or scene to know about (founder of Throbbing Gristle and Psychic TV) Genesis P-Orridge when it “mattered to me”.
+Sure Psychic TV ended up on some Wax Trax releases, but then he joined the Acid House movement around the time I was locked into Industrial and other underground related genres.
+I was curious if his set would resort to that but thankfully it didn’t, but then again perhaps I’d have a change of mind.
 Anyways, although his health has been deteriorating due to Leukemia, he looked delighted to be on stage performing over a selection of “300 releases over the years.”
 At one point after a song, he treats them as a memory he’d forgotten but happy to revisit again.

 Next year, Moogfest 2019 celebrates its 15th year and this time will move up to April 25th to April 28th in Downtown Durham.
 Short term discount tickets were offered to those who attended Moogfest 2018 for $80 General and $120 VIP That expired midnight May 22nd.
 UPDATE: Tickets at early bird rates are available as of May 23rd.
 Check out the Moogfest 2019 Eventbrite link but only good for a limited time only.